 Aside from being an ICBC-approved driving school in operation for over 65 years, Valley Driving School takes the mandatory driving lesson plan and turns it on its head, opting instead for stimulating and innovative learning environments, with a strong focus on accident prevention - like our one-on-one on-road sessions and our low student to Instructor ratio in the classroom, ensuring every student gets the personal time and attention they need to develop their knowledge and driving skills.

 “If students are still unsure how many lessons to take, they can always start with 1 lesson and the Instructor can then make a recommendation if more would be required,” says Hannam.
 “We allow our clients to upgrade or downgrade any package free of charge, so students can always change their mind and add or reduce the amount of training by taking their Instructors advice.”

 The Graduated Licensing Program (GLP) is our ICBC-approved course that gives students a 6-month reduction on the Novice licence stage, and two high school credits.
-It includes 12 one-hour on-road lessons, our three-hour accident prevention course, and 17 hours of interactive GLP in-class instruction.
+It includes 12 one-hour on-road lessons, our Behind The Wheel and On Your Own e-learning course, and 17 hours of interactive GLP in-class instruction.
 We can even arrange for our students to use our vehicle during their ICBC road test.
 This program is also GST exempt!

 Should you take driving lessons?
 Absolutely!
 They’re important to your driving behaviour and confidence behind the wheel.
 It’s the level of effort and dedication you put into learning while driving that will be the deciding factor in how many driving lessons you should take.